NaverCloudPlatform/terraform-provider-ncloud/docs/resources/nat_gateway.md

 * `zone` - (Required) Available zone where the subnet will be placed physically.
 * `subnet_no` - (Conditional) The ID of the associated SUBNET.
 This is required when creating a new one.
 The subnet type determines whether the NATGateway type is public or private.
 * `name` - (Optional) The name to create.
 If omitted, Terraform will assign a random, unique name.
-* `public_ip_no` - (Optional) The ID of the associated Public IP.
-If omitted, will auto create. should only be set if public type.
 * `private ip` - (Optional) Private IP on created NAT Gateway.
 If omitted, will auto create.
 * `description` - (Optional) description to create.